m-martini/MartiniStuff/README.md

 Code snippets
 Gists

-This repository is used for learning about Git sibtelties, the history may look very interesting.
+This repository is used for learning about Git subtleties, the history may look very interesting.